Route-to-market in emerging markets: Framework and key steps

 When evaluating potential 3PLs, it’s important to consider a number of factors, including their reputation, experience, product knowledge, and ability to meet your specific needs.
 You should also assess the quality of their warehousing and transportation operations, their technology and systems, and their pricing structure.

-Pricing Map Analysis tool 1: A pricing map assesses the cost and revenue data of a group of a channel, distribution partners, or consumers.
+1.5 A) Pricing map analysis tool : A pricing map assesses the cost and revenue data of a group of a channel, distribution partners, or consumers.
 The activity helps to determine different mark-ups in the supply chain and assists with making a business case for a route-to-market model.

 In addition to determining the optimal price point, a pricing map can also help businesses to identify different mark-ups in the supply chain.
 This information can be used to optimise the supply chain and reduce costs, which can lead to increased profits.